paskal/blog/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![Classic single post page](/images/hugo_themes/classic_single_post.png)](/images/hugo_themes/classic_single_post.png)

 Text with fixed width, a sign of a good taste.
-However minimalism means there is no disqus support out of the box.
-Formatting is what you could name "plain", nothing special, but everything on it's place - well-balanced and very solid.
+However, minimalism means there is no Disqus support out of the box.
+Formatting is what you could name "plain", nothing special, but everything on its place - well-balanced and very solid.

 ---